-Triggered emails multiply sales and retain customers.
-This guide breaks down how to create a triggered marketing campaign, complete with screenshots and examples from Amazon, Shipt, Sur La Table, and more.
+Triggered emails have increased conversions, multiply sales, and push repeat purchases.
+Below, we explore how to create a triggered marketing campaign.
+To illustrate, we gathered triggered email examples from Amazon, Shipt, Sur La Table, and more.

 If you are already familiar with triggered emails and want to skip straight to the best practices and examples, click here.
 Otherwise, read-on to get the basics first.

 What are Triggered Emails?

 A triggered email is an email sent when a pre-defined condition is met.

 Unlike typical marketing emails which are initiated by the brand, triggered emails are only sent when a customer satisfies a defined condition (trigger).

 Because triggered emails are always based on customer's meeting a condition, they are highly relevant.
 This is what drives the improved email marketing statistics, including open and click through rates